itsmehari/Chrome-Tab-Organiser-Project/docs/architecture.md

 The script also manages undo/redo stacks (`undoStack`, `redoStack`) in `chrome.storage.local` to allow users to revert or reapply organizational changes.

 - **`popup.html` / `popup.js`**: This is the main user interface.
   - **UI (`popup.html`)**: Defines the structure of the popup, which is organized into two main tabs: "Analyzer" and "Saved".
 It contains the statistics dashboard, action buttons, and domain analysis lists.
-It also includes CDN links for `Chart.js` for data visualization and `Shepherd.js` for the interactive tour.
+It references local copies of `Chart.js` and `Shepherd.js` from a local `lib/` folder to comply with security policies.
   - **Logic (`popup.js`)**: Manages the tab-switching logic between the "Analyzer" and "Saved" views.
 It sends messages to the background script to trigger actions and receives data back to render the UI for the active view.
 It also contains the logic for the Shepherd.js interactive tour.
 - **`options.html` / `options.js`**: Provides a settings page for users to manage saved sessions and configure extension settings.
+- **`lib/`**: A directory containing local copies of third-party libraries like `Chart.js` and `Shepherd.js` to avoid external script loading.

 ## 2. Key Feature Workflows